 Renovation begins on Lee Hall after fire guts the top floors.

-Truman ends racial segregation in military.
+Truman ends racial segregation in the military.

 One million households now own a television set.

 NATO is formed.